 If approved, your child will see a speech therapist up to a few times per week during school.
-They’ll see an SLP either individually or as a group to work on exercises aimed to improve their lisp.
+They’ll see an SLP either individually or as a group to work on exercises aimed at improving their lisp.
 Contact your school’s administration to see how you can get your child tested for speech services.

 It’s never too late to see a speech therapist as an adult.
-Some SLPs claim that with dedicated practice, a lisp may be corrected in as little as a couple of months.
+According to Health Beat, some SLPs claim that with dedicated practice, a lisp may be corrected in as little as a couple of months.
 Depending on the underlying cause, treatment can take a bit longer, so consistency is key.

 You can find speech therapists at rehabilitation centers and therapy clinics.
 Pediatric therapy clinics focus on children up to 18 years of age.
 Some of these centers provide speech therapy as well as physical and occupational therapies.

-For help finding a speech therapist in your area, check out this search tool provided by the American Speech-Language-Hearing Association.
+For help finding a speech therapist in your area, check out this search tool provided by ASHA.

-Lisping is a common speech impediment, which usually appears during early childhood.
+Lisping is a common speech impediment that usually appears during early childhood.
 While it’s best to treat a lisp when your child is still in their early school years, it’s never too late to correct lisping.